Hypergeometric decomposition of Delsarte K3 pencils: Picard-Fuchs equations

 \subsection{Hypergeometric series and periods of Delsarte pencils}

 In many cases of geometric and arithmetic interest, the Picard-Fuchs equations associated to a pencil are \emph{hypergeometric}, a special type of ordinary differential equation with solutions given by \emph{hypergeometric series}.
 When this happens, the periods can be written in terms of such series, and one can study them explicitly.
-As we observe in \S ~\ref{subs: gahrs}, for the five Delsarte pencils treated here, the Picard-Fuchs equations associated to the holomorphic form are always hypergeometric.
+As we observe in \S ~\ref{subs: gahrs}, for Delsarte pencils of K3 surfaces and Calabi-Yau varieties, the Picard-Fuchs equations associated to the holomorphic form are always hypergeometric.
 We describe a method for identifying other hypergeometric Picard-Fuchs equations in \S ~\ref{subs: ASmethod}.

+We begin this section by defining hypergeometric differential operators and their formal solutions, called hypergeometric series.